gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 defined by `//link/pose`.
 * Joint frames: defined by `//joint[@name]`, attached to the child link at the joint's origin defined by `//joint/pose`.
-* Model frame: can only be referred to via a `//model/pose` element when its `@relative_to` attribute resolves to empty.
+* Model frame: can only be referred to via a `//link/pose` or `//joint/pose` element when its `@relative_to` attribute resolves to empty.

-These frames and their semantics are described below more explicitly.
+These frames and their semantics are described below in more detail.

 ## Model Frame and Canonical Link